-The holidays are here, which means plenty of gatherings with family, friends and food!
-These get-togethers are usually fun-filled with catching up, laughter and occasional dancing, so don’t let foodborne illness crash your party.
-One of the best ways to keep foodborne illness off the guest list is to keep your food items at the proper temperatures while you enjoy your party.
+The holidays are here!
+Holiday celebrations are usually fun-filled with catching up, laughter and occasional dancing, so don’t let foodborne illness crash the party.
+One of the best ways to keep foodborne illness off the guest list is to keep your food items at the proper temperatures while you enjoy your loved ones.

-What are the proper temperatures you may ask?
+What are the proper temperatures?
 To put it simply, hot foods must stay hot (above 140°F) and cold foods must stay cold (below 40°F).
 When foods are held between 40 and 140°F, bacteria can grow rapidly to levels that can cause you or your guests to get sick.
-This temperature range is called the “danger zone” and should be treated as a big party no-no.
+This temperature range is called the “danger zone” and should be treated as a big no-no.

-Keeping your food at safe temperatures isn’t as daunting as it may seem, so let’s break it down into easy options for you and your partygoers:
+Keeping your food at safe temperatures isn’t as daunting as it may seem, so let’s break it down into easy options for you:

 Keeping hot foods hot: